Getting a New Build Buy-To-Let Mortgage

 How a buy-to-let broker can help

-Speaking to a specialist in buy-to-let mortgages can help you to weigh up your options.
-They’ll provide:
+Speaking to a buy-to-let mortgage specialist can help you weigh up your options.

-• Personalised advice.
-With all of the advantages and disadvantages we’ve discussed, it can be difficult to know what’s best for you.
+• Personalised advice: With all of the advantages and disadvantages we’ve discussed, knowing what’s best for you can be difficult.
 Getting input from an expert can save you from making the wrong decision.

-• Up-to-date information.
-We can provide information on rates and repayments at the time of writing, but the market is changing quickly so it’s best to speak to a broker to get the current picture.
+• Up-to-date information: We can provide information on rates and repayments at the time of writing, but the market changes quickly, so it’s best to speak to a broker to get the current picture.

-• Access to the best deals.
-If you have a very large deposit, you might easily find a good deal on a mortgage for a new build property.
+• Access to the best deals: If you have a very large deposit, you might easily find a good deal on a mortgage for a new build property.
 Otherwise, it’s best to get specialist help.
-There are still good rates available on mortgages with lower deposits, but you’ll have far fewer to choose from.
+Good rates are still available on mortgages with lower deposits, but you’ll have far fewer to choose from.

 If you’d like to connect with a broker who specialises in buy-to-let, get in touch.